Snowblaze/snowblaze.github.io/posts/getting-started.md

 Next step is drawing some graphics in the window.
 To explain in the simplest way, the screen is a two-dimensional grid of pixels.
 Every pixel has a corresponding value, which represents the color and intensity of the radiating light.
 These values are stored in an array that is called the **color buffer**.
 Whenever we are going to "generate output", we’ll be changing values in the color buffer.
 But this operation is not instantaneous, which will introduce **screen tear** - a state when some part of the displayed image is updated, while the other is not.
 To avoid this problem we can have two color buffers.
 While one of them is shown on the screen, we’ll update the second one, and swap them.
 This technique is called **double buffering**.

 We’ve covered the minimal required theory for drawing something on the screen.
 There are a lot of good articles about graphics and I’ll add the links to a couple of them at the end of this post.
-Let’s constrain ourselves to showing a simple wireframe object that moves when pressing W, A, S or D buttons on the keyboard.
+Let’s constrain ourselves to showing a simple rectangular object that moves when pressing W, A, S or D buttons on the keyboard.

-SDL can be used for drawing 2D graphics as well, but first we need a renderer (a system that draws graphics).
+Other than input processing, SDL can be used for drawing 2D graphics as well, but first we need a renderer (a system that draws graphics).
 First let’s add a reference to it in *Game.hpp*.

 ```cpp
 SDL_Renderer* mRenderer;